Auronex/parceldaily-api-doc/readme.md

 ***

 ## Introduction
 Welcome to ParcelDaily API.
-This API is created for ParcelDaily user to make order for sending parcel with different choices of courier services provided.
-It also allows user to track the status of the order or the parcel.
-The API not only has these functionalities, it as well allows user to perform some other actions mentioned below.
+This API is created for ParcelDaily users to make orders for sending parcels with different choices of courier services provided.
+It also allows users to track the status of the order or the parcel.
+The API not only has these functionalities, it as well allows users to perform some other actions mentioned below.
 ![ParcelDailyLogo](/images/logo.png "ParcelDaily")

 ### Outline